alaukiknpant/PLDI-Java-Scala-Type-Systems/README.md

 Note that the trait `Rectangle` here does not define the implementation of the type ```vertex```.
 This vertex can be a set of tuples in a 2D graph or a set of triples in a 3D graph or even a class that defines the storage of a list of neighbours.
 All we know is that the trait ```Rectangle``` indicates the type of its vertices and the type of its vertices can differ in different instances of a class that implement this trait.
 Hence, if the variable ```a``` is of type Rectangle, then we say that it has an associated **path dependent type** ```a.Vertex```.
 If the variable `b` is also of type Rectangle, we cannot be sure that ```a.Vertex``` is of the same type as ```b.Vertex```.
 For this reason, Scala allows path dependent types to be dynamically determined.
 Hence, ```a.Vertex```, a path-dependent type, is different from static types like ```String``` or parameterized types like ```T```.
 Path-dependent such as ```a.Vertex``` are important when encoding information into types tha can only be known at runtime.[[3
 ]](https://danielwestheide.com/blog/the-neophytes-guide-to-scala-part-13-path-dependent-types/)

-### Careful examination of the Code from the Paper
+## 2. Careful examination of the first Scala Program broken

+The way in which this paper found out about the unsoundness of Scala's type system was by breaking it type system.
+Hence, we carefully examine the first Scala program  broken.

 Using Scala's path dependent type, let us study an example of the unsoundness of Scala's type system.